0x00000FF/0x00000FF/README.md

 If you are willing to send me an e-mail, Please make sure PGP-encrypted with the public key above.

-You can find the full public key from [https://keyserver.pgp.com/](PGP Global Directory) by Symantec.
+You can find the full public key from [PGP Global Directory](https://keyserver.pgp.com/) by Symantec.

 I don't accept any personal mails from now on, plaintexts will be disavowed and discarded as received.